burawi/str-render/readme.md

 Replaces a string by multiple string in ordered way.
 - "template": The original string.
-- "['replaced']": The string you want to be replaced.
+- "replaced": The string you want to be replaced.
-- ...replacers: The replacers strings.
+- ..."['replacers']": The replacers strings.

 Eg: